MatiD11/bateman_eq_I_Xe/README.md

 To run the code, you can use the provided `Makefile`.
 Below are the commands available and their usage:

--To run the main script with default parameters, use the `make run` command:
+- To run the main script with default parameters, use the `make run` command:

    ```bash
    make run
    ```
--To run the main script selecting manually the parameters of the simulation, use the following command:
+- To run the main script selecting manually the parameters of the simulation, use the following command:
    ```bash
    make run ARGS='--time-range <start> <end> --dt <value>'
    ```
--To measure the execution time of the two numerical methods, use the `make performance` command:
+- To measure the execution time of the two numerical methods, use the `make performance` command:

    ```bash
    make performance
    ```
--To see the available commands:
+- To see the available commands:

    ```bash
    make help